L'Isle-sur-la-Sorgue antiques fair with tables set out with all kinds of odd antique pieces in tree lined street

 L’Isle-sur-la-Sorgue, Vaucluse, PACA

-Aug 15-18, 2024; Mar-Apr 2025: La Foire internationale Antiquités & Brocante is probably the best known (and the best organised) in France, welcoming bargain hunters from all over the world.
-200 exhibitors exhibit in Gautier Park, on the quays of the Sorgue river.
+Apr 18-21 2025: La Foire internationale Antiquités & Brocante is probably the best known (and the best organised) in France, welcoming bargain hunters from all over the world.
+The 3rd largest market in Europe has 200 exhibitors exhibiting in Gautier Park, on the quays of the Sorgue river.
 There are experts on hand to authenticate (or not) what you might be about to spend hundred, possibly thousands, or more likely 20 or 30 euros on.
 The stalls augment the 300 permanent antiques and second-hand shops set up in the town.
 Check out the Village des Antiquaires de la Gare, a former watermill now housing over 100 permanent dealers.

 L'isle sur la Sorgues antiques market with photo taken from behind table piled high with small antiques looking out onto square with white pavilion tents with more stalls